locano-uvg/command-line-clue/README.md

 # Detective's Notebook

-iniciar juego

 ## Suspects
 - [ ] The Baker
-- [ ] The Doctor
+- [X] The Doctor
 - [ ] The Shopkeeper

 ## Weapons
 - [ ] Garden Shears
-- [ ] Glass Bottle
+- [X] Glass Bottle
 - [ ] Walking Stick

-## Notes
-*Use this space to record your findings and deductions...*

-Location of the crime is still unknown - the room must have been empty when it happened...
+Location of the crime in the shops

+The kill was committed with a glass bottle.

+The killer was the Doctor.